Social Media and Relationships

 Developers are coming up with ways to limit such opportunities, such as Eternal Sunshine, named after the film where ex’s undergo treatment in order to have each other erased from their memories.
 This program proposes to digitally erase all reminders of an ex.

-Use Technology to Strengthen Connections
+Use Social Media to Strengthen Connections

 So, if you are trying to meet someone using social media, remember that in order to find out if you have a connection, it is important to make an effort to get to know someone without the distraction of multiple potential love interests.